-The following article represents our personal list of our favorite Italian piazzas.
-While the famous cities of Italy are very beautiful, the main magic is located in the small squares of less well-known cities and towns.
+The following article is a list of our favorite Italian piazzas.
+While the famous cities of Italy are very beautiful, the main magic is located in the small squares of less known cities and towns.
 Our hope is to spike your curiosity and give you some insight into the artistic and cultural specialties of these piazzas.
 They are sure not to disappoint.

 Amazing Italian Piazzas